 The epidemic of corporate downsizing has made business ownership a more attractive proposition than ever before.
 As increasing numbers of prospective buyers embark on the process of becoming independent business owners, many voices a common concern - How do I finance the acquisition?

-Buyer's Personal Equity: In most small and mid-side business acquisitions this a key element.
-Anywhere from 20% to 50% of capital needed to purchase a business comes from the buyer.
+Buyer's Personal Equity: In most small and mid-size business acquisitions this a key element.
+Anywhere from 20% to 50% of capital is needed to purchase a business comes from the buyer.

-SBA Financing: SBA Financing offers buyers attractive loan terms and interest rates, while eliminating or reducing the need for the seller to carry a note.
+SBA Financing: SBA Financing offers buyers attractive loan terms and interest rates while eliminating or reducing the need for the seller to carry a note.
 This means a lower down payment and lower debt service for the buyer, which translates into more net income for the buyer.
-Both of these facts make SBA financing attractive.
+Both of these factors make SBA financing attractive.

-Value Representation by your VR Intermediary will include exploring these and other types of favorable financing options available to you as a qualified buyer.
-During the buyer qualification process, VR will council you and help manage your expectations once an offer is accepted by the seller.
+Your VR Intermediary will include exploring these and other types of favorable financing options available to you as a qualified buyer.
+During the buyer qualification process.
+VR will advise you and help manage your expectations once an offer is accepted by the seller.